Techgoldy/openbus/installation.rst

     #> cd $javaAvroKafkaHome
     #> java -jar avroKafka-1.0-SNAPSHOT-shaded.jar wslog 50 2 3 3 -90

-Arguments are topic, number of request, number of users, number of user sessions, number of session requests, date simulation offset (0 for today)
+Arguments are kafka topic, number of requests, number of users, number of user sessions, number of session requests, date simulation offset (0 for today).

 Running batch ETL processes from Kafka to Hadoop